blogmonster

 Why a blog when social media exists?

 Social media is equivalent to the rotting of society’s collective brain.
 No thanks.
 And if the plan is to write to and for myself, with no other expectations of an audience, why would I use an inferior, cloud-hosted, privacy-invasive tool, owned by one of many multinational billion dollar megacorporations?
-I may expound on this later. ideas/blog
+I may expound on this later. 📑context/💡idea/blog

-Also, I’m cheap and I like being in control. ideas/blog
+Also, I like being in control. 📑context/💡idea/blog

 How did you set this site up?